 At least 2,000 unarmed demonstrators had gathered Tuesday outside the embassy in the Egyptian capital, including Salafist Muslims and soccer fans who were involved in the political protests that brought down the former government.

 By nightfall, a group of protesters had breached the wall, destroying the U.S. flag and replacing it with an Islamic banner.
-An embassy official said no guns were drawn and no shots were fired during the incident.
+An embassy official told VOA no guns were drawn and no shots were fired during the incident.
 He said all the employees on the compound were safe.